anthro-id/legal/en-US/REFUND.md

 For event services, please visit [Refund Policy: Events](/en-US/EVENTS/REFUND.md).

+# Donation
+In general, donations are considered to be final and non-refundable.

 # Chargeback
 It is important to read refund policy (from both sides, between the event organizer and platform policy) before you commit to purchase.